 We've got to do something, don't we?

 Now the northern hemisphere football season is almost over, we can look forward to the usual spate of sackings of managers.
-We can also look forward to something else – that such sackings, on average, won't work.
+We can also look forward to something else too – that such sackings, on average, won't work.
 There is now robust evidence from the Netherlands, Italy and Belgium that changing the manager may do nothing to improve team performance.
-This corroborates billionaire investor Warren Buffett's famous saying: "when a boss with a good reputation joins a firm with a bad reputation, it is the firm that keeps its reputation."
+This corroborates with billionaire investor Warren Buffett's famous saying: "when a boss with a good reputation joins a firm with a bad reputation, it is the firm that keeps its reputation."
 If sacking managers doesn't work, why do club owners do it?

 Sometimes it's better to stand still